The Blessed Hope: Steady Expectation in Christ

 Hope That Shapes the Present

+The Blessed Hope is not detached from today.
+It shapes how we live now.
 Because Christ will complete restoration, we practice restoration in our relationships.
 Because justice will be fulfilled, we pursue righteousness now.
 Because death will be defeated, we endure suffering without despair.

 Hope is not postponement of faithfulness.
 It is fuel for it.